andrewacashner/hearingfaithms/chapters/chapter-3.md

 #### The Christmas Imaginary

+The Puebla congregation heard this piece in the context of the festival of Christmas, and its theological trope of the *Verbum infans* is best understood as an expression of the devotional attitudes that characterized this feast.
-The festival of Christmas had first developed from regionally varying annual celebrations of Christ's birth and beginnings, and solidified as a formal observance among the church communities of fourth-century Rome.
+Christmas had first developed from regionally varying annual celebrations of Christ's birth and beginnings, and solidified as a formal observance among the church communities of fourth-century Rome.
 [@Talley:LiturgicalYear, 85--140; @Bradshaw:EarlyWorship, 86--89;
 @Roll:OriginsChristmas]
 The customary readings and chants from Scripture developed alongside the other